shishirkakhandki/investment-platform/README.md

 # Crypto Portfolio App

 ## Overview
-The **Crypto Portfolio App** is a full-stack investment platform built using React, Node.js, and microservices.
-It allows users to sign up, log in, connect their MetaMask wallet, and track their investment portfolio.
-The platform fetches real-time cryptocurrency prices and price movements, and displays this data in a user-friendly dashboard.
+The **Crypto Portfolio App** is a full-stack investment platform built using Next.js for the frontend and NestJS for the backend.
+It enables users to sign up, log in, connect their MetaMask wallet, and track their cryptocurrency portfolios in real-time.
+The platform provides a clean, responsive dashboard and integrates with external APIs for live cryptocurrency data.

 ## Features

-### Frontend Features (React)
+### Frontend Features (Next.js)
 1. **User Authentication:**
    - Users can sign up, log in, and manage their passwords.
    - JWT is used for authentication and session management.